Tesla to see unprecedented trade ahead of S&P 500 debut

 Elon Musk's Tesla TSLA.O on Monday will become the most valuable company ever admitted to Wall Street's main benchmark, accounting for over 1% of the index.
 The electric car maker's shares have surged about 60% since mid-November, when its debut in the S&P 500 was announced.
 L1N2IU1VRL1N2IV2BC

+The company's shares climbed about 2% before the bell and were among the most actively traded stocks across U.S. exchanges, with about 1.9 million shares changing hands by 9:00 a.m.
+ET.

-Its addition to the S&P 500 .SPX will force index-tracking funds to buy over $80 billion worth of Tesla shares by the end of Friday's session so their portfolios correctly reflect the index, according to S&P Dow Jones Indices.
+Tesla's addition to the S&P 500 .SPX forced index-tracking funds to buy over $80 billion worth of Tesla shares by the end of Friday's session so their portfolios correctly reflect the index, according to S&P Dow Jones Indices.
 Those funds will simultaneously have to sell other S&P 500 constituents' shares worth the same amount.

 "Index managers will need to sell a large position across the other S&P 500 constituents in order to fund the addition of TSLA, which could lead to substantial impact across the entire index," Virtu ITG Canada's head of index research, Ivan Cajic, wrote in a report this week.